 With that being said, sobriety is not just about abstaining from drugs and alcohol.
 It is also about developing healthier coping skills and making positive lifestyle changes that create a new, sober lifestyle.

-It’s a common misconception that sobriety simply means not using drugs and alcohol.
+Sober lifestyles are more than not using drugs and alcohol.
 While technically correct by definition, in circles of recovery, most would agree that there is far more to sobriety than not using substances anymore.
 In fact, getting clean is just the beginning.

 If you’re new to recovery and are just beginning the journey into sobriety, you may be wondering where to start.
 A good starting point is finding consistent, reliable work.
 Becoming self-sufficient while learning to be responsible is indispensable for someone building a sober lifestyle.

 Here are some small suggestions to try:

 - Integrate some form of exercise into your routine